DonJayamanne/pythonVSCode/index.md

 * Auto-indenting as you type
 * Total control over the linters and formatters used

-### Creating pages manually
-If you prefer to not use the automatic generator, push a branch named `gh-pages` to your repository to create a page manually.
-In addition to supporting regular HTML content, GitHub Pages support Jekyll, a simple, blog aware static site generator.
-Jekyll makes it easy to create site-wide headers and footers without having to copy them across every page.
-It also offers intelligent blog support and other advanced templating features.

 ## Contributions and Suggestions
 If you have an idea, we’d love to hear about it, you can add them [here](https://github.com/DonJayamanne/pythonVSCode/issues/183).
 If you think you can build it, then by all means fork the repo, make the changes and create a pull request.